salleban/Log/README.md

 Artikkeli itessään oli melko lyhyt ja itselle sisältö vielä hieman tuntematonta, joten tiivistelmä oli osaltaan hieman hankala toteuttaa.

-Kommenttien perusteella asian toimivuudesta LLM:ään viitaten.
-"I keep hearing this assertion, that GPT can be wrong, therefore it’s an unworkable technology.
-But it’s a bad comparison.
-LLMs aren’t trying to be computationally correct like a calculator or something, the value is in their ability to semantically process a question.
-The other issue is assuming that the existing way of doing things is always correct."

 Lähde: https://github.com/TheAppleTucker/backend-GPT

 Toinen artikkeli oli samaan aiheeseen liittyvä, joten valitsin myös tämän.